-Most scrotal masses require minimally invasive treatment or no treatment at all, but some require more-serious procedures.
+Most scrotal masses require minimally invasive or no treatment, but some require medicine or more-serious procedures.

 Scrotal masses caused by a bacterial infection, as is usually the case with epididymitis, are treated with antibiotics.
 Viral infections causing epididymitis or orchitis are usually treated with rest, ice and pain relief medication.